infinum/wordpress-handbook/Developer tools/Setting up Xdebug.md

 You can use Xdebug to debug your CLI scripts (tests for instance), or debug your web application.

 In order to debug the web application, you'll need a browser extension.
-In Chrome it's Xdebug helper, in FF it's Xdebug helper for Firefox.
+In Chrome, it's Xdebug helper, in FF it's Xdebug helper for Firefox.

 If you are using PhpStorm, setting up Xdebug is [straightforward](https://www.jetbrains.com/help/phpstorm/configuring-xdebug.html).
 In VSCode you'll need to install the PHP Debug extension, configre it, and then you should be able to set breakpoints in your code.